aaravzen/synthy-blog/content/blog/2021-06-28-woodworking.md

 ![bed with lights](/images/woodworking/bed_lighting.jpg?resize=300 'Bed With Lights')

-and eventually added a guitar stand
+and eventually add a guitar stand.

 ![bed with guitar](/images/woodworking/bed_with_guitar.jpg?resize=300 'Bed With Guitar')

-which brings us to our next woodworking adventure!
+Which brings us to our next woodworking adventure:

-### Kalimbatar
+### The Kalimbatar

 I tacked on a kalimba onto the face of my sorta broken Yamaha FG-800, as pictured above.